Skip to main content

 Dr. Yuda was hilarious in that smart-doctor kind of way.
 Cracking jokes that made you laugh first, then realize they were actually terrifying truths.
 Like this one:

-Do you know the difference and the similarities between depression and anxiety?
+Do you know the differences and the similarities between depression and anxiety?
 Depression is wanting to die.
 Anxiety is being afraid to die.
 Both die faster.

 That line earned half a laugh and half a nervous chuckle from the audience.
 But he had a point.